What is Padcev?

 What other drugs will affect Padcev?

-Some drugs can affect your blood levels of enfortumab vedotin, which may increase side effects.
+Many drugs can interact with your blood levels of enfortumab vedotin, which may increase side effects.
 Tell your doctor about all your other medicines, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use Padcev only for the indication prescribed.